cokelid/ChocoButler/README.md

 To test it out, double click the `choco_butler.bat` file (or run the `choco_butler.ps1` file in Powershell, from where you can see logging messages).

-To set it up to run every time you start Windows, copy a shortcut of the .bat file to your startup folder as follow:
+To set it up to run every time you start Windows, copy a shortcut of the .bat file to your startup folder as follows:

 1) Open start-up folder: Press `Win+R` (to open run dialog), and type `shell:startup`
 2) Right-click on the `choco_butler.bat` file and copy, then "Paste shortcut" in the startup folder